hasura/graphql-engine/manual/data/data-modelling/permissions.rst

 We need to define permissions on all the tables that we have created so far (where applicable) for ``user`` and ``anonymous`` roles.
 We can use the data API to create permissions.

 The hasura API gateway forwards ``X-Hasura-*`` headers with each request to the data microservice.
-So, when a data API call is made with an ``auth_token`` representing some user, the data microservice knows the user's roles and a variable called ``X_HASURA_USER_ID`` is updated with the ``hasura_id`` of the user making the call.
+So, when a data API call is made with an ``auth_token`` representing some user, the data microservice knows the user's roles and a variable called ``X-HASURA-USER-ID`` is updated with the ``hasura_id`` of the user making the call.
 This variable can now be used to describe the access permissions for rows in tables.

 Select permissions
 ------------------